 No one can deny that physical intimacy is an important component to any long-standing relationship.
-In addition to trust, communication, and compatibility, sex can prove effective in making or breaking a connection.
+In addition to trust, communication, and compatibility, sex can play an important role in maintaining a connection.
 That said, every couple is different in their needs and wants.
 Therefore, deciphering how often a couple should have sex to stay connected can get tricky, especially once the relationship matures and evolves.
 Just ask the experts.

 “As we age, we are more comfortable with our bodies and can be more vocal about what we want,” says Dr. Shannon Chavez, Licensed Psychologist and Certified Sexual Therapist.
 “It is less about ideals and more about designing a sex life that works for you. [...]
 Sex in your 20s can be more about experimentation, dating different people, and trying new things.
 Sex can be more casual and explorative as you are figuring out your life and what you want.
 Sex changes as our values and lifestyles change from 20s to 30s.”